Essex: Speech

+Essex army units

+Essex would supply two line infantry regiments, the 44th (East Essex) Regiment of Foot and the 56th (West Essex) Regiment of Foot.
+In 1881 they merged to form the Essex Regiment, nicknamed the Pompadours due to their "Rose Pompadour" (maroon) facing colour.
+The regiment would later merge into the Royal Anglian Regiment.

+The Essex Militia was a reserve force with medieval roots that was merged into the Essex Regiment as reserve units, upon its establishment in 1881.
+The Essex Yeomanry was a local reserve cavalry unit.

+16 Air Assault Brigade, which recruits nationwide, is based in Colchester.

 Traditions

 Essex is also home to the Dunmow Flitch Trials, a traditional ceremony that takes place every four years and consists of a test of a married couple's devotion to one another.
 A common claim of the origin of the Dunmow Flitch dates back to 1104 and the Augustinian priory of Little Dunmow, founded by Lady Juga Baynard.
 Lord of the Manor Reginald Fitzwalter and his wife dressed themselves as humble folk and begged blessing of the Prior a year and a day after marriage.
 The prior, impressed by their devotion, bestowed upon them a flitch of bacon.
 Upon revealing his true identity, Fitzwalter gave his land to the priory on condition that a flitch should be awarded to any couple who could claim they were similarly devoted.

 By the 14th century, the Dunmow Flitch Trials appear to have achieved a significant reputation outside the local area.
 The author William Langland, who lived on the Welsh borders, mentions it in his 1362 book The Vision of Piers Plowman in a manner that implies general knowledge of the custom among his readers.

+Essex was known for its numerous calves.
+For example, William Carew Hazlitt wrote in 1869, "If a man beats a bush in Essex, out jumps a calf."
+People from Essex became known as Essex calves while the calves were described ironically as Essex lions.